Lissy93/dashy/docs/quick-start.md

 ## 4. Further Customisation

 Once you've got Dashy setup, you'll want to ensure the container is properly healthy, secured, backed up and kept up-to-date.
-All this is covered in the [Management Docs](https://github.com/Lissy93/dashy/blob/master/docs/management).
+All this is covered in the [Management Docs](/docs/management).

 You might also want to check out the docs for specific features you'd like to use:
 - [Authentication](/docs/authentication) - Setting up authentication to protect your dashboard
+- [Alternate Views](/docs/alternate-views) - Using the startpage and workspace view
 - [Backup & Restore](/docs/backup-restore) - Guide to Dashy's cloud sync feature
 - [Icons](/docs/icons) - Outline of all available icon types for sections and items
 - [Localisation](/docs/multi-language-support) - How to change language, or add your own
 - [Status Indicators](/docs/status-indicators) - Using Dashy to monitor uptime and status of your apps
+- [Search & Shortcuts](/docs/searching) - Using instant filter, web search and custom hotkeys
 - [Theming](/docs/theming) - Complete guide to applying, writing and modifying themes and styles

 ---

 ## 5. Final Note

-If you're enjoying Dashy, and have a few minutes to spare, please do take a moment to look at the [Contributing Page](https://github.com/Lissy93/dashy/blob/master/docs/contributing).
+If you're enjoying Dashy, and have a few minutes to spare, please do take a moment to look at the [Contributing Page](/docs/contributing).
 There are a few things that we really need some help with, and whatever your skill set, there are ways you can help out.
 Any contributions, however small would be greatly appreciated.
-Thank you to [everyone](https://github.com/Lissy93/dashy/blob/master/docs/credits) who is already doing so, without developing and maintaining Dashy would not have been so possible.
+Thank you to [everyone](/docs/credits) who is already doing so, without developing and maintaining Dashy would not have been so possible.

-You can also consider sharing your dashboard in the [Showcase](https://github.com/Lissy93/dashy/blob/master/docs/showcase), to help provide inspiration for others.
+You can also consider sharing your dashboard in the [Showcase](/docs/showcase), to help provide inspiration for others.

-For more info, check out the [Documentation](https://github.com/Lissy93/dashy/tree/master/docs#readme).
-If you've got any questions feel free to ask in the [Discussion](https://github.com/Lissy93/dashy/discussions), and if you think you've found a bug you can [raise an issue](https://github.com/Lissy93/dashy/issues/new/choose) to get it fixed.
+If you're enjoying Dashy, and have a few minutes to spare, please do take a moment to look at the [Contributing Page](/docs/contributing).
+Huge thanks to [everyone](/docs/credits) who has already helped out!

 Enjoy your dashboard :)